-If you are one of the students who would regularly call SafeRide on the weekend, unfortunately they have made the official call to not operate for this upcoming semester.
-Although some can find this disappointing, the organization made the call to ensure the safety of the student population and to limit the spread of COVID-19 to the best of their ability.
+If you are one of the students who would regularly call SafeRide on the weekend, unfortunately, they have made the official call to not operate for this upcoming semester.
+Although some can find this disappointing, the organization made the call to ensure the safety of the student population and to limit the spread of COVID-19 to the best of its ability.

-A key factor that influenced their decision to shut down operations was the attempts by the Salisbury administration to gain detailed information on students who utilized the services; this information would include a student’s gull card, phone number and location of destination for tracking purposes.
+A critical factor that influenced their decision to shut down operations was the Salisbury administration's attempts to gain detailed information on students who utilized the services; this information would include a student’s gull card, phone number, and destination location for tracking purposes.

-In addition to the incorporation of tracking methods, the administration was striving to solely allow two students to occupy a van throughout their operation.
+In addition to incorporating tracking methods, the administration was striving to solely allow two students to occupy a van throughout their operation.
 As each van can hold 15 students each, it did not seem profitable or viable to operate in such a fashion.

-Furthermore, using the vehicles in this fashion would prove to be environmentally degrading, due to the large size of the vehicles and minimal number of passengers.
+Furthermore, using the vehicles in this fashion would prove to be environmentally degrading due to the vehicles' large size and the minimal number of passengers.

 Although this development is disappointing to the student body, the SafeRide organization is working in conjunction with the administration to have the services back in full operation by the Fall Semester 2021.